ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 Also for your consideration: [SkyTEST](https://www.nexusmods.com/skyrimspecialedition/mods/1104), [Deadly Dragons](https://www.nexusmods.com/skyrimspecialedition/mods/23723), and [Arena - An Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/19608).
 Enemies in general will be smarter and stronger across the board, and will dynamically update their levels to match or surpass you as appropriate.

 ### The Perks & Leveling Mods
 [Vokrii](https://www.nexusmods.com/skyrimspecialedition/mods/26176) is the perk overhaul of choice for Living Skyrim.
 It is a lightweight but still complete overhaul of the perk trees allowing for an incredibly diverse amount of character customization and specialization.
 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) is included to control the rate at which your skills and levels progress.
 By default, only clearing dungeons and completing quests will provide XP.
-The optional skills XP and kills XP modules can be turned on, but Living Skyrim isn't set up to use these by default so you may come across some oddities (enemies that don't grant XP when killed, for example).
+The optional skills XP and kills XP modules should not be turned on - Living Skyrim isn't set up to use these by default and can therefore cause issues.

 ### The Economy and Loot Mods
 There are two sides to the Skyrim economy: Loot, and trade.
 Loot is your primary source of income, and trade your primary source of expenditure.
 To address this, Living Skyrim seeks to overhaul both sides of this coin.